kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-DTG.md

 ---
 layout: page
 title: Android Download-to-Go Library
 subcat: Android
 weight: 500

 ---

-# DRAFT: Download to Go - Android
+# Download to Go - Android

-> Note: this document is still a draft.

 Download to Go (DTG) is an Android library facilitating the download of video assets, with emphasis on DASH and HLS.